Kenny0215/AI-Based-OOTD-For-Online-Shoppers/README.md

 ## 🧩 System Modules Overview

 ### 🧠 **Module 1: AI-Based Recommendation System**
-- Suggests outfit combinations (top, bottom, accessories) based on color harmony, texture, and style.
+- Suggests outfit combinations based on color harmony, texture, and style.
 - Uses image feature extraction and similarity-based matching to generate recommendations.

-- Output: Recommended outfit list or images.
+**Output:** Recommended outfit images.

 ---

 ### 🧥 **Module 2: Virtual Try-On (VTON)**
 - Allows users to visualize how recommended outfits appear on their uploaded image.
 - Uses image segmentation, warping, and blending techniques.
-- Integrates with preprocessed clothing datasets and body keypoints.
+- Using the GenAI API call to implement the functions.

 **Output:** Realistic visualization of user wearing the selected outfit.